 3.6.
 Cross-Application Evidence Reporting

 The fact that the licensing process is digitalized and structured, enables quite useful analytical reporting across all applications.
-For example, by using COMET Data Reporting Platform, it is quite simple to extract and compare the yearly budgets of all clubs in a certain country.
+For example, by using the COMET Data Reporting Platform, it is quite simple to extract and compare the yearly budgets of all clubs in a certain country.

 4. IMPLEMENTATION SCENARIOS